 10. Subscriber Data.

-c.
-Data Processing Addendum.
-Each Party will comply with its obligations set forth in the Data Processing Addendum attached hereto as Exhibit A.
+c) Data Processing Addendum.
+Each Party will comply with its obligations set forth in the Data Processing Addendum attached hereto as Attachment 1.

 11. Term and Termination.